-So, I look forward to hearing about your ideas and input to advance our organization and encourage your active participation.
-We have just added a resident member to our Executive council.
-Visit our website often.
+I look forward to seeing you all in San Diego, hearing about your ideas and input to advance our organization.
+I encourage your active participation in the AAPA.

 News From The American Association of Psychiatric Administrators